sensu/sensu-docs/content/sensu-go/5.10/api/users.md

 #### EXAMPLE {#users-put-example}

-The following example demonstrates a PUT request to the `/users` API to update the user `alice`, in this case to reset their password, resulting in an HTTP 200 response and the updated user definition.
+The following example demonstrates a PUT request to the `/users` API to update the user `alice`, in this case to reset their password, resulting in an HTTP 204 response.

 {{< highlight shell >}}
 curl -X PUT \